 Of critical importance to the integrity of Tuam Cancer Care is confidentiality.
 Everything that is discussed in the Centre (with clients or with Centre personnel) is held in confidence.
 The Support Volunteer never speaks to anybody outside of the Centre about anything heard in the course of their volunteer work.
 Within the Centre, discussion about a client with centre personnel or another volunteer takes place only when it is necessary for the care and support of the client, and thus is specifically in the interest of the client.

 The Commitment Required of the Support Volunteer

-During their times of duty in the Centre, in addition to being available to listen to the clients, the Support Volunteer is expected to assist with the provision of juice, teas or other drinks, general tidying of the kitchen area, loading and unloading of the dishwasher, folding and storing of sheets and towels etc.
+During their times of duty in the Centre, in addition to being available to listen to the clients, the Support Volunteer is expected to assist with the provision of teas or other drinks, general tidying of the kitchen area, loading and unloading of the dishwasher, washing, drying, folding and storing of sheets and towels etc.

 The Support and Guidance and Volunteer Meetings

 Support and Guidance will take place regularly (three – four times a year) with the Support and Guidance designated support person.
 This will be organised by the Co-ordinator and is an essential requirement for being a Support Volunteer.